kiat/codeAssist/docs/CodeAssist_Design_Doc.md

 # CodeAssist Design Doc

 # Motivation
 In any area of education, the ability to efficiently grade assignments and provide meaningful feedback to students is essential.
-In computer science education specifically, instructors can utilize tools like Gradescope to auto-grade their assignments, manage course enrollments and grades, and give meaningful feedback to students.
-However, convenient tools like Gradescrope aren’t free and not all universities can afford to pay for these nice-to-have technologies.
-This is where CodeAssist comes in.
+In computer science education specifically, instructors can utilize auto-grading systems like Gradescope to auto-grade their assignments, manage course enrollments and grades, and give meaningful feedback to students.
+CodeAssit is a system that can provide personalized detailed feedback about students' programming assignments including debugging, efficiency, style, and object-oriented design patterns, in various formats.

 # Summary
 CodeAssist is a free and open-source feedback system designed for programming courses.
-It can be used in various computer science classes to provide automated and rapid feedback on students' programming assignment submissions.
+It can be used in computer science courses to provide automated and rapid feedback on students' programming assignment submissions.
 CodeAssist offers feedback on various aspects of students' code, including debugging, efficiency, style, and object-oriented design patterns, in various formats.
+While offering students static feedback on their code, as current systems do, proves helpful in addressing specific coding problems within particular tasks, it might fall short of enabling students to develop transferable strategies for other coding challenges.

+Thus, our study focuses on the following research questions:
+  1. How can an adaptive AI-assisted feedback system support students’ development of metacognition?
+  2. How can AI-assisted feedback systems support the reinforcement of students’ metacognition?
+  3. How AI-assisted feedback systems should generate personalized feedback for CS education?

 To start, we will offer some basic functionality for both instructors and students: